Project Flashlight

 Flashlight will have four sections of data.

-1. The contracts section contains the agreements that Connecticut municipalities and entities have made with police, many of which include measures that keep internal discipline out of reach and limit documentation of police misconduct.
+1. The contracts section contains the agreements that Connecticut municipalities and entities have made with police, many of which include measures that limit documentation of police misconduct and keep internal discipline out of reach.

-2. The police commissions section identifies the cities and towns in the state that have a dedicated police oversight body and shows who has been appointed or elected to it.
+2. The police commissions section identifies the cities and towns with a dedicated police oversight body, the range of authority that body has, who is on it, and how they were selected.

 4. When complete, the suits and settlements section will provide information about police who are sued for their conduct, and what happened in those suits.